Why You’ll Love This Recipe

 - Cuisine: American

-- Diet: Gluten Free
+- Diet: Low Calorie

 Ingredients

-Cream cheese, room temperature
+2 oz cream cheese, at room temperature

-1 whole egg plus 2 egg whites, room temperature
+2 egg whites, at room temperature

 1 teaspoon vanilla extract